NVIDIAAICITYCHALLENGE/2018AICity_TeamUW/README.md

-# Single-camera and Inter-camera Vehicle Tracking and 3D Speed Estimation Based on Fusion of Visual and Semantic Features for NVIDIA AI City Challenge Workshop at CVPR 2018
+# Single-camera and Inter-camera Vehicle Tracking and 3D Speed Estimation Based on Fusion of Visual and Semantic Features for the NVIDIA AI City Challenge Workshop at CVPR 2018

 This repository contains our source code of Track 1 and Track 3 in the NVIDIA AI City Challenge Workshop at CVPR 2018.